detunjiSamuel/sys-design-implementation/vector-database-impl/README.md

 - [ ] Binary persistence (Storing vectors as Base64 strings in a JSON file is inefficient for storage size and loading speed)
 - [ ] Include create a simple db server so it can be accessed over a network
 - [ ] Implement a multi tenant capability (right now all data is basically clustered in the same data structured)
+- [ ] Implement a Approxiamte nearest neighbor search ( currently using exact nearest neighbor search  which is not efficient for large datasets)